Noble County Sheriff’s Office 2018 Annual Report

 - Captain assigned as the Jail Commander

-- One narcotics officer assigned to the DEA in Fort Wayne
+- 1 narcotics officer assigned to the DEA in Fort Wayne

-We currently have one full time SRO assigned to West Noble School Corporation.
-We also have officers (SRO’s) working part-time at Wayne Center, Rome City, and Avilla.
+The Sheriff’s Office currently has one full time SRO assigned to West Noble School Corporation.
+Deputies are also working part-time at Wayne Center, Rome City, and Avilla Schools.